 Day trips from Abu Dhabi in December

-Explore the UAE’s vast empty quarter.
+Explore the UAE’s vast empty quarter

 Historic Al Ain

-Abu Dhabi with kids in December
+Abu Dhabi with Kids in December

 Close to the city, many new leisure facilities have opened on Al Hudayriat Island, including Circuit X with a skate park, high ropes course, BMX track and splash park – timed slots by age groups on weekends so even your littlest ones can join the fun.
-There’s also a free beach and cycling track here, the newly opened heritage walk and even some glamping options, just a stone’s throw from the city.
+There’s also a free beach and cycling track here, the newly opened heritage trail and even some glamping options, just a stone’s throw from the city.

 For more nature experiences, check out Jubail Mangrove Park, on the outskirts of the city between Saadiyat Island and Yas Island enjoy the wonders of the mangroves in this boardwalk park, or take a kayak to get up close for this amazingly tranquil experience.

 For something fun & unique outdoors, anyone is welcome to join in with the St Andrews Church Carols in the Desert.
 A convoy of cars takes you around 30 minutes away from the city to the beautiful dunes for a fun family night of barbeques and singing by candlelight (TBC for 2022).